 In all the above situation meditation for even 10 minutes a day would help significantly.
 You need to learn and practice the art of calming yourself down.
 It can easily be learned if you do it regularly for a longer period of time.
 It also brings a lot many other health benefits along with improvement in your tummy problems.

 If you regularly experience heartburn at night during sleep, then put gravity to work for you.
+However, laparoscopic surgery is the best solution for such patients, after which there is no need to sleep with a head up.
+But, until you decide to have surgery, it will give lots of relief.
 Place wood or cement blocks under the feet of your bed so that the head end is raised by 6 to 9 inches.
 If it’s not possible to elevate your bed, you can insert a wedge between your mattress and bed to elevate your body from the waist up.
-Wedges are available at drugstores, medical supply stores or you can bet it custom made at a mattress shop.
+Wedges are available at drugstores, medical supply stores or you can get them custom made at a mattress shop.
 Raising your head with additional pillows is not effective.